mayurprajapatii/Cf7-to-any-API/README.txt

 * Send data to multiple API
 * File input supported - Uploaded file will convert into BASE64 and send to API
 * Priority Support
+* Choose when to send data to API
+* Paid plugin customization support

 == Support ==